 How Did I Get Here?

-I remember looking out frosty windowpanes, seeing holiday lights blinking softly in the early morning light, haloed in the softly falling snow.
-It was peaceful, picturesque, and comforting, but all I felt, sitting there, was a deep sadness.
+I remember looking out frosty windowpanes.
+I saw holiday lights blinking softly in the early morning light, haloed in the softly falling snow.
+It was peaceful, picturesque, and comforting.
+But all I felt was a deep sadness.
 It was five days to Christmas, and I was curled up on a couch in a group room of an inpatient treatment center where I had been for the last three weeks.
 I would not be home for Christmas this year… again.

 Tough Time Of Year

 The holiday season is a tough time to be in treatment.
-There is no arguing that fact.
-Many times, you’re thousands of miles from home, and it aches to know that you won’t be with your friends and family.
+It aches to know that you won’t be with your friends and family.
 Maybe your family won’t be able to travel to see you and you’re missing them like crazy.
 Maybe there are traditions you hold dear to your heart and thinking about missing them is making being in treatment even more difficult.
 It can be really, really hard.

-Christmas time is my absolute favorite time of year.
-I feel real, physical excitement when I see decorations in stores, light my pine scented candle, and snuggle up on the couch at night to look at my beautiful tree.
+Christmas is my absolute favorite time of year.
+I feel excitement when I see decorations in stores, light my pine-scented candle, and snuggle up on the couch at night to look at my beautiful tree.
 For me, not being home for the holiday season was crushing.
 I felt like I was missing the light, joyful time of year I anticipate all year.
-I spent the last two Christmases far from my Georgia home in treatment in Denver, Colorado.
-While it was exciting and beautiful to experience a White Christmas, it didn’t make up for the fact that I wasn’t able to put up my own tree, sing with the annual Christmas Carol time my grad school program put on.
+I wasn’t able to put up my own tree, sing with the annual Christmas Carol time my grad school program put on.
 Or, my very favorite, to pick out and wrap presents for my family, anxiously waiting to see them open them on Christmas morning.
 Frankly, I turned sad, sullen, and even less interested in forcing myself to participate in meals and groups.
 I felt closed off, isolated, and lonely.
 Thankfully, there were a few things that managed to brighten my spirit and help me light a little of that holiday joy back into my soul.

 Here’s what helped to make spending the Holidays in treatment a little happier:

 Ask your close friends and family to send cards or small packages (if you’re allowed).
-Many people will already have asked for your address and have sent their well-wishes, but if they haven’t, it’s not inappropriate to ask for a card or photo for your wall.
-You room will feel so much brighter with cards and notes strung on your bulletin board or walls!
+Many people will already have asked for your address and have sent their well-wishes.
+Even if they haven’t, it’s not inappropriate to ask for a card or photo for your wall.
+Your room will feel so much brighter with cards and notes strung on your bulletin board or walls!
 Having the smiling faces of your friends and their families will remind you that they are with you in spirit and your separation is only temporary.

 Know that you aren’t alone in your sadness.
 Talk about it in groups, tell stories of your favorite holiday traditions and ask your fellow patients about theirs.
 Listen to carols with headphones or ask if it’s okay to play some of your favorite music in common spaces.
-Make paper snowflakes to decorate group rooms.
+Make paper snowflakes to decorate the treatment center.
 Be creative with what you DO have!

 Every Moment In Recovery Counts

 If missing your holidays at home is really hard for you, think about how you can use the discomfort as a motivator for continuing your recovery.
-Not spending a third Christmas at ERC was a HUGE motivating factor for me this year.
+Not spending a third Christmas in treatment was a HUGE motivating factor for me this year.
 I still struggle with body image and sometimes the ache of missing my smaller body makes restricting seem like an excellent idea—sometimes the ONLY idea.
-But then I remember looking out that frosty window, after weights and vitals, knowing another hard breakfast was coming, and I remind myself for the thousandth time that restricting is ultimately not the answer.
+But then I remember looking out that frosty window, after weights and vitals, knowing another hard breakfast was coming.
+And I remind myself for the thousandth time that restricting is ultimately not the answer.
 For me, using ED behaviors does not ultimately lead to joy, during the holiday season, or at any other time of year.